Skip to content

 Insurance claim guide

-Evans sees limited storm chaser activity, as most contractors serve the area from larger nearby markets in Weld County.
-Post-storm repair backlogs in Evans typically run 1–2 weeks due to the lower contractor density.
-Homeowners should be aware that C.R.S. § 6-22-105 prohibits roofing contractors from paying, waiving, rebating, or promising to pay any part of an insurance deductible — violations constitute property insurance fraud under Colorado law.
+Evans maintains a low-density contractor market with limited storm chaser activity, as most contractors serve the area from larger nearby markets.
+Post-storm repair backlogs typically last 1–2 weeks in Evans.
+Homeowners should be aware that C.R.S. § 6-22-105 prohibits contractors from paying, waiving, or rebating any part of your insurance deductible — violations constitute property insurance fraud under Colorado law.

 Full 10-step claim guide for Evans